Beatrice d'Este

-Beatrice d'Este (29 June 1475 – 3 January 1497) a noblewoman from Ferrara, duchess of Bari and Milan by her marriage to Ludovico Sforza (known as "Ludovico il Moro").
+Beatrice d'Este (29 June 1475 - 3 January 1497) was a noblewoman from Ferrara, duchess of Bari and Milan by her marriage to Ludovico Sforza (known as "Ludovico il Moro").
 She was known as a woman of culture, an important patron of arts and science and a leader in fashion: alongside her husband, she made Milan one of the greatest capitals of the European Renaissance.
 With her determination and bellicose nature, she led the Milanese resistance against the French during the first of the Italian Wars.
 Her interventions repelled the Duke of Orléans who was on the verge of conquering Milan.

 Life

 Childhood

 Ercole d'Este, Beatrice's father, in a sculpture by Sperandio Savelli.

 Birth and childhood in Naples (1477–1485)

 She was born on 29 June 1475 in the Castello Estense in Ferrara as the second child of Ercole I d'Este and Eleanor of Aragon.
 As his father did not yet have a male heir, Beatrice's birth was a disappointment to her family and the court.